adrdilauro/angular-ab-tests/README.md

 It will **make your tests easy to debug and understand**, regardless of how complex they are, of how many versions you are setting up, or even of how many concurrent tests you are running.

-### Update: version 1.1.0 has been released, here is the changelog
+### Update: version 1.2.0 has been released, here is the changelog

-1. Support for Angular 6
-2. Made it possible to inject the `AbTestsService` in order to retrieve the chosen version
+1. Added [setter](#manually-read--set-a-specific-version-during-runtime) to change the version of a specific test during runtime

 ### Contents